 CMS is designed to model hydrodynamics and sediment transport in coastal waters.
 The model is depth-averaged is does not calculate the vertical profile of current velocities and suspended sediments (although assumed profiles are used for some corrections).
 Caution is needed when using very small cell sizes compared to the flow depth, since the assumptions of the Shallow Water Equations may be violated.
 A 3D model may be needed in these situations.
 The influence of the sub-grid scale turbulence can be particularly relevant in these situations.
-The implicit hydrodynamic model is capable of handling subcritical, transcritical and supercritical flows making the computation making the model inefficient.
+The implicit hydrodynamic model is capable of handling subcritical, transcritical and supercritical flow regimes but may require a very small time for transcritical and supercritical flows making the computation making the model inefficient.
 For flows with a high Froude number, it is recommended to use the explicit flow model.
 Flow through structures is handled using empirical equations.